alexliu2345/pacman/README.md

 Python based project that shows a variety of different AI techniques including minimax, expectimax, MDPS,and alpha-beta pruning.
 The project was separted into the parts (P1,P2,P3)

+Modified files containted in the corresponding PA folder for each part.
+Supporting files also stored as zip in each directory

 Modified files:

 P1 Search